oneapi-src/oneDNN/doc/primitives/logsoftmax.md

 ### Post-ops and Attributes

-The logsoftmax primitive doesn't support any post-ops or attributes.
+The logsoftmax primitive does not support any post-ops or attributes.

 ### Data Type Support